-But I tried to teach my children some essential components of my culture, even though it was far away from where we lived and a place they had never visited.
+But I tried to teach my children some essential components of my culture, even though it was far away from where we lived in a place they had never visited.
 It was imperative to me; I wanted them to understand who I was and why I believe the way I did.

-The beauty is children are like sponges, even though they had their own values and beliefs, they also adopted values and beliefs I taught them.
+The beauty is my children are like sponges, even though they had their own values and beliefs, they also adopted values and beliefs I taught them.